intel/rohd-website/docs/_blog/2023-12-14-combinational-ssa.md

 endmodule : ReuseExampleSsa
 ```

-We have avoided the "write after read" issue here, however it now looks very clear that we have a single incrementer where the output is fed directly back into the input.
+We have avoided the "write after read" issue here, however it now looks very clear that we have a single incrementor where the output is fed directly back into the input.
 In the ROHD simulation, this is a combinational loop and you'll get `x` on the affected signals.
 It turns out SystemVerilog simulators (again, the ones tested, at least) also will simulate this with `x` generation due to the combinational loop.

 ## ROHD `Pipeline`s and SSA